Potato Leek Soup

 This vegan potato leek soup is velvety yet bright, hearty but not heavy.
-I’ve been eating it every day for lunch this week, and each time I taste it, it surprises and delights me anew.
+I love eating it for easy lunches, and each time I taste it, it surprises and delights me anew.

-Whenever I’m exploring a new recipe, I love to learn about its roots, even for recipes as traditional as Potato Leek Soup.
+Whenever I’m exploring a new recipe, I love to learn about its origin, even for recipes as traditional as potato leek soup.

-Consensus seems to be that potato leek soup is originally from Wales, though versions of it are popular across Europe (Irish Potato leek soup is a classic), and for good reason.
+Consensus seems to be that the origin of potato leek soup is originally from Wales, though versions of it are popular across Europe (Irish Potato leek soup is a classic), and for good reason.

 It’s an inexpensive, delicious meal and makes use of the potato, a hearty crop grown all throughout the world.
 The primary ingredients are chicken broth, potatoes, leeks, and heavy cream (you’ll also find potato leek soups with milk).

 In addition to Ireland, the UK, and Romania, it’s also popular in France (hence Julia Child), and when it’s served cold, it’s called vichyssoise.

 Admittedly, I’ve never gotten into the cold version—though I did sneak several bites of this soup cold out of the refrigerator on Tuesday night.
 It’s so delicious, I couldn’t wait to take a bite!

 Now that we’ve covered the basics, let’s make a healthy version that will put every potato leek soup you’ve had up until this point to shame and likely ruin you from them forever.

 Potato Leek Soup, Made Better (and Better for You!)